 - The SIPOC model highlights specific expectations of the process.
 The team can appreciate the process's ultimate goal and will aim towards achieving it efficiently.

-How do you conduct a SIPOC analysis?
+How do you conduct a SIPOC Diagram?

 - Choose the business process for your SIPOC diagram.
 Ensure to assign teams or members which are essential for the process.